Skip to main content

 Child under 4 Free No seat allocation

-Child 4–12 €1.50 ID or passport may be requested
+Child 4–12 €1.50 ID or passport could be requested

 Bicycle €1.50 Additional charge on top of passenger fare